yash-khakhar-08/devops-assistant/README.md

-This Project is used to create infrastructure on AWS platform using terraform.
-The terraform files be generated automatically by prompting requirements using natural language.
-I am using llm model: "gemini-2.5-flash"
+This Project is used to create infrastructure on AWS platform using terraform.\n The terraform files be generated automatically by prompting requirements using natural language.\n I am using llm model: "gemini-2.5-flash"

 U need to create backend/.env file as follow: